10th of February 2022

 Sex and chocolate: the two seem to intertwine within the pleasure centers of our brains.
-Chocolate can bring the wooed to their knees and boost the libidos of any man that absorbs its magical aphrodisiac properties—or at least that’s what rom-coms, women’s mags, and savvy advertisements have been telling us for decades.
+With its aphrodisiac qualities, chocolate can bring the wooed to their knees and boost the libidos of any man that absorbs its magical aphrodisiac properties or at least that's what rom-coms, women's mags, and savvy advertisements have been telling us for decades.
 Heck, even geeky historians have perpetuated the myth, citing Aztec emperor Montezuma II and even Casanova himself as serial precoital cacao guzzlers.

-But is chocolate really an aphrodisiac or is its reputation as a sweet love potion more influenced by the power of persuasion?
-We’ve already established chocolate’s impact on our happiness; now, let’s look at how it may affect our love lives.
+But is chocolate an aphrodisiac or is its reputation as a sweet love potion more influenced by the power of persuasion?
+We've already established chocolate's impact on our happiness; now, let's look at how it may affect our love lives and sexual health.

 What’s an Aphrodisiac?

 Simply saying “aphrodisiac” is an almost sensual play of the tongue in itself.
 Just as cacao's official name, theobroma, is derived from Greek (meaning “food of the gods”), so is aphrodisiac, a word in honor of Aphrodite, the Greek goddess of beauty, sex, and fertility.
 An aphrodisiac is any substance that can increase sexual desire, pleasure, or behavior.

 Many ancient civilizations believed certain plants (like ginseng) and animals (especially their genitals) could help stimulate, arouse, and improve sexual desire and performance.
 Cacao has also long been touted as an aphrodisiac, going back to its Mayan and Aztec days when it was both a delicacy and form of currency.